0xAX/linux-insides/Booting/linux-bootstrap-1.md

 just consists of comparing of [setup_sig](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L39) and `0x5a5aaa55` number, and if they are not equal, jump to error printing.

-Now we have correct segment registers, stack, we only to setup bss and jump to C code.
+Now we have correct segment registers, stack, we only need to setup bss and jump to C code.
 Bss section used for storing statically allocated uninitialized data.
 Here is the code:

 ```assembly
 	movw	$__bss_start, %di